 Most people who have a peptic ulcer also have bacteria called Helicobacter pylori in their stomach.
-When SOMAC is taken with antibiotics the combination therapy will kill the Helicobacter pylori and let your ulcer heal.
+When Somac is taken with antibiotics the combination therapy will kill the Helicobacter pylori and let your ulcer heal.

-SOMAC may also be used to prevent ulcers associated with the use of non-steroidal anti-inflammatory drugs (NSAIDs).
+Somac may also be used to prevent ulcers associated with the use of non-steroidal anti-inflammatory drugs (NSAIDs).
 These are medicines used to relieve pain, swelling and other symptoms of inflammation, including arthritis (inflammation of the joints).

-SOMAC is also used to treat reflux oesophagitis or reflux disease.
+Somac is also used to treat reflux oesophagitis or reflux disease.
 This can be caused by “washing back” (reflux) of food and acid from the stomach into the food pipe, also known as the oesophagus.

 Reflux can cause a burning sensation in the chest rising up to the throat, also known as heartburn.

-SOMAC is also used to prevent reflux oesophagitis from coming back.
+Somac is also used to prevent reflux oesophagitis from coming back.

-SOMAC belongs to a group of medicines called proton pump inhibitors (PPIs).
+This medicine belongs to a group of medicines called proton pump inhibitors (PPIs).

+This medicine is not addictive.
 This medicine is available only with a doctor’s prescription.

 Some symptoms of an allergic reaction include skin rash, itching, shortness of breath or swelling of the face, lips or tongue, which may cause difficulty in swallowing or breathing.

-Do not take SOMAC in combination with antibiotics or any other medicine if:
+Do not take Somac in combination with antibiotics or any other medicine if:

-Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.

 The usual dose is 40 mg per day.

-However, if your doctor also prescribes antibiotics in combination with SOMAC for the treatment of duodenal ulcers, the dose of SOMAC is 80 mg per day.
+However, if your doctor also prescribes antibiotics in combination with Somac for the treatment of duodenal ulcers, the dose of Somac is 80 mg per day.
 The first 40 mg dose should be taken in the morning and the second should be taken before the evening meal for 7 days.

 Your doctor will prescribe the dose that is right for you.

-In children over 5 years of age the dose of SOMAC for reflux oesophagitis or reflux disease is based on weight and may be 20 mg or 40 mg, depending on the condition being treated.
-SOMAC should not be taken for longer than 8 weeks.
+In children over 5 years of age, the dose of Somac for reflux oesophagitis or reflux disease is based on weight and may be 20 mg or 40 mg, depending on the condition being treated.
+Somac should not be taken for longer than 8 weeks.

-The dose and frequency of SOMAC that your doctor prescribes for you depends on your medical condition.
-Your doctor may change the dose as your condition changes.
+The dose and frequency of Somac that your doctor prescribes for you depends on your medical condition.

 Swallow your tablets whole with a little water with or without food.